MSGnanaPrakash/Vegetable-Vendor-System/README.md

 The Vegetable Vendor System is a student project developed as part of our 2nd-semester Software Development Practices (SDP).
 It is designed to help vendors manage the sale and inventory of vegetables, and enable customers to browse and purchase products easily.

 ContributorS
-M S Gnanaprakash
+M S Gnanaprakash,
-Ganesh p
+Ganesh p,
-Gouthaman v
+Gouthaman v,
 Govisha

 Features